Xilinx/SDSoC-Tutorials/platform-creation-tutorial/Lab2-Creating-Software-Components.md

 ### Conclusion

-In completing Lab 2, you used the Lab 1 exported hardware design from the Vivado Design Suite and brought it into the SDx environment.
+In completing Lab 2, you used the exported hardware design from the Vivado Design Suite in Lab 1 and brought it into the SDx environment.
 Using the SDx IDE, you created an FSBL software application and a hello\_world software application.
 The linker script for the hello\_world application was updated to reflect the resources needed for the SDx environment.
 These applications were then used to create a boot image (BOOT.bin).
 By writing the boot image to an SD card and using it to boot a ZC702 board, you validated the application on hardware.
 A staging area directory was then created and you moved the relevant files into the staging area in preparation for Lab 3.

 <hr/>
 <p align="center"><sup>Copyright&copy; 2018 Xilinx</sup></p>